Kara Patterson, BScPT, MSc, PhD

 Dr. Kara Patterson received her physiotherapy training from Queen’s University and practiced clinically in Canada and the United States before returning to Canada to pursue graduate studies.
 She received her MSc and PhD in Rehabilitation Science from U of T and completed postdoctoral training at McGill University.

 The overall goal of Dr. Patterson’s research program is to advance neurorehabilitation practice in order to improve gait and mobility outcomes for individuals living with neurological conditions and in particular stroke.
 Dr. Patterson’s research interests include 1) neural control of gait and how it is affected post stroke 2) motor re-learning of lower extremity movements post stroke and 3) measurement and neurorehabilitation of gait.
-Her work is funded by the Heart and Stroke Foundation of Canada and the Physiotherapy Foundation of Canada.
+Dr. Patterson's current projects focus on the use of dance- rhythm- and music-based interventions to improve gait, balance and psychosocial well-being.
+Her work is funded by the Heart and Stroke Foundation of Canada, CIHR and NSERC.